-Welcome to the Smartasses definitive Top 25 Metal Songs of all time list.
-Oh sure… there’s going to be controversy regarding our list.
-But this is our version of the twenty five greatest metal songs of all time, and this is how we reached our decisions.
+Welcome to the Smartasses Magazine definitive Top 25 Metal Songs of all time list.
+Oh sure, there’s going to be controversy regarding our list, but this is our version of the twenty five greatest metal songs of all time, and this is how we reached our decisions.

 First and foremost, we compiled a laundry list of songs we all liked.
 It was then, where we had to draw a line in the sand and decide if the song truly qualified as “Metal” or if it was just simply “Hard Rock”, and this was a very fuzzy line to draw indeed.
 In the late eighties there were a great deal of “Hair Bands”, or as many people called the style of music back then, “Glam-Metal Bands”.
 In the early to mid nineties, the line became convoluted even more when “Grunge” appeared on the scene, and again we found ourselves with the same conundrum.
 What is Metal, and what is Hard Rock?